-Fishing power5 is clearly distinct between the different size classes of vessel, and separate catch statistics are compiled.
+Fishing power $^{12}$ is clearly distinct between the different size classes of vessel, and separate catch statistics are compiled.
 The alia vessels use manually powered mainline drums that hold about four miles of monofilament line.
 The boats make single day trips with a crew of three, setting around 300 - 350 hooks per set and keep their catch on ice.
-Large monohull vessels in the fishery are typically steel-hulled vessels of around 20 - 25 m operating hydraulically driven mainline reels holding 30 - 50 miles of monofilament, setting around 3,000 hooks per day with crews of 5 - 6.
-They are also likely to be well equipped with marine electronics and have refrigeration systems to freeze catch onboard for extended trips.
+Large monohull vessels in the fishery are typically steel-hulled vessels of around 60 - 80 ft operating hydraulically driven mainline reels holding 30 - 50 miles of monofilament, setting around 3,000 hooks per day with crews of 5 - 6.
+They are also likely to be well equipped with marine electronics and have refrigeration systems to freeze catch onboard for extended trips of up to 60 days.
 Therefore, the larger vessels can range out to the outer portions of the EEZ and, in the past, some have negotiated fishing access with neighboring states.
 The large monohull vessels are, in some cases, the same vessels that have engaged in the Hawaii longline fisheries.